os.environ['ANTHROPIC_LOG'] = 'debug'

 pr = 'Use it to get the checksum of the username of this session.'

-Okay, let's get the checksum of the username for this session:
+Use it to get the checksum of the username of this session.

 Press Enter to execute, or enter "n" to skip?